mrazomej/AutoEncoderToolkit.jl/docs/src/encoders.md

 # Encoders & Decoders

-`AutoEncode.jl` provides a set of predefined encoders and decoders that can be used to define custom (variational) autoencoder architectures.
+`AutoEncoderToolkit.jl` provides a set of predefined encoders and decoders that can be used to define custom (variational) autoencoder architectures.

 ## Encoders